 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

-3. Editing Global Policy
+3. Editing Global Policies

-ignoreip = 127.0.0.1/8 ::1 YOUR_LOCAL_IP(Whitelist to prevent being locked out—essential).bantime = 24h(The penalty period).findtime = 10m(The tracking window).maxretry = 3(Allowed attempts).
+ignoreip = 127.0.0.1/8 ::1 your_public_ip(Crucial whitelist to prevent accidental self-banning).bantime = 24h(Ban duration).findtime = 10m(Monitoring window).maxretry = 3(Allowed failure threshold).

-Advanced Strategy 1: The SSH Defense Combo
+Advanced Practice 1: The Ultimate SSH Defense Combo

-Find the [sshd] module and activate it:
+Locate the [sshd] module in jail.local and activate it:

 [sshd]